 When we met David Mangum back in 2008, we knew one day we would work on a film project with him.
 The intensity and curiosity he brings to pursuing Tarpon is unparalleled.
 This is a small look into his world.
-Huge thanks to Yeti Coolers for supporting the effort.
+Huge thanks to Yeti for supporting the effort, George Knowles for all the help in the field and of course Vimeo for the Staff Pick badge of honor!

 In the fall of 2015 we pitched an idea for a short film to our friends at Yeti Coolers in Austin... shockingly they actually said yes and before we knew it the ball was rolling.
 Huge thanks to Ryan Peterson, Grayson Schaffer, Justin Miller, The Fly Shop, The Conservation Angler and Moscow State University for making this one a reality.
 You can read more about the project here on Outside Magazine or on the Yeti site.